 Since beginning publication of The American Quarter Horse Journal in 1948, AQHA has made an ongoing commitment to educate owners concerning the health, safety, nutritional, sanitation and shelter needs of American Quarter Horses.
-The American Quarter Horse Journal and America's Horse, AQHA's official member publication, provide comprehensive editorial coverage designed to educate and inform horse owners on proper feeding, health care and training matters concerning American Quarter Horses.
+The American Quarter Horse Journal's mission is to promote the American Quarter Horse and to convey to readers the Association's policies and standards for the breed and the industry.